btroncone/learn-rxjs/operators/filtering/first.md

 #first(predicate, resultSelector, defaultValue)

 ### TL;DR:
 Emits the first value based on given argument(s).
-Useful for specific scenarios where you only want the first value, or first value to pass a provided predicate expression.
+Useful for scenarios where you only need the first value, or first value to pass a provided predicate expression.

 ### [first : Observable](#example-1-first-value-from-sequence)
-The **first** operator has one purpose, emit the first value receieved from the source.
-Once that value is emitted, the observable completes.
-This first value can be the first value from the source, or the first value from the source to pass the conditional testing described by the predicate function.
+The `first` operator has one purpose, emit the first value receieved from the source.
+Once this value is emitted, the observable completes.
+The emitted value is either the first value from the source, or the first value from the source to pass the conditional test described by the provided predicate function.
+When a predicate function is supplied, you can think of `first` as a shorthand for `filter` and `take(1)`.

----
+An optional `resultSelector` function and `default` value can also be supplied to the `first` operator.
+If a `resultSelector` function is supplied, this will be invoked with the corresponding `value` and `index`, with the result being emitted to the subscriber.
+If a `default` value is supplied, this will be emitted in situations where no values would be emitted, for instance, when no values pass the provided predicate before the source observable completes.

+:bulb: The counterpart to first is [**last**](last.md).
+Who would have thought?

 ### Arguments (optional)